jsaari97/azure-k8s-config/README.md

 ## Usage

-There are two ways to use this library, either programmatically or using the CLI tool.
+There are two ways to use this library, either by using the CLI tool or programmatically.

 ### CLI